bitmovin/bitmovin-player-web-samples/README.md

   * [reactJs](react/reactjs.html): Using the Bitmovin Player within a react component
   * [buildPlayerWithBundledNpmClassBased](react/bundled-player/class-based/src/bitmovinPlayer.js): Using the Bitmovin Monolithic NPM package on a class based React component.
   * [buildPlayerWithBundledNpmFunctionBased](react/bundled-player/function-based/src/bitmovinPlayer.js): Using the Bitmovin Monolithic NPM package on a function based React component.
+  * [buildPlayerWithBundledNpmPackageBased](react/bundled-player/package-based/src/App.tsx): Using the Bitmovin React NPM package on a function based React component.
   * [buildPlayerWithModularNpmClassBased](react/modular-player/class-based/src/bitmovinPlayer.js): Using the Bitmovin Modular NPM package on a class based React component.
   * [buildPlayerWithModularNpmFunctionBased](react/modular-player/function-based/src/bitmovinPlayer.js): Using the Bitmovin Modular NPM package on a function based React component.
 * [**vue**](vue)